Watch our video explaining household canvassing here.

-If a response hasn’t been received by the return date given on the HEF, a reminder HEF will be sent out.
-If a response still isn’t received Canvassers will make door to door visits to the households that haven’t responded to collect a response.
+For those households where we ask for a response and it hasn’t been received by the return date given on the communication we sent to you, another communication will be sent to you to remind you that you need to respond.
+If a response still isn’t received Canvassers will make door to door visits to the households and / or telephone calls to collect a response.